 Isolation protocols should be rigorously applied for dogs showing clinical signs of respiratory disease.
 Sick or exposed dogs should be isolated for two weeks.
-Clothing, equipment, surfaces and hands should be cleaned and disinfected after exposure to dogs showing signs of respiratory disease.2 Dog owners whose dogs are coughing or exhibiting other signs of respiratory disease should not participate in activities or bring their dogs to facilities where other dogs can be exposed to the virus.7
+Clothing, equipment, surfaces and hands should be cleaned and disinfected after exposure to dogs showing signs of respiratory disease.
+Dog owners whose dogs are coughing or exhibiting other signs of respiratory disease should not participate in activities or bring their dogs to facilities where other dogs can be exposed to the virus.

-In May 2009, the USDA approved the licensure of the first influenza vaccine for dogs developed by Intervet/Schering Plough Animal Health Corporation.
-The canine influenza vaccine contains inactivated whole virus.8,9
+In May 2009, the USDA approved the licensure of the first H3N8 canine influenza vaccine developed by Intervet/Schering Plough Animal Health Corporation.
+There are currently two H3N8 CIV vaccines available; both are labeled as an aid in the control of disease, and contain inactivated whole virus.

 The canine influenza vaccine is a "lifestyle" vaccine, and is not recommended for every dog.4 In general, the vaccine is intended for the protection of dogs at risk for exposure to the CI virus, which include those that either participate in activities with many other dogs or are housed in communal facilities, particularly where the virus is prevalent.
-Dogs that may benefit from canine influenza vaccination include those that receive the kennel cough (Bordetella/parainfluenza) vaccine, because the risk groups are similar.5 Dog owners should consult with their veterinarian to determine whether their dog's lifestyle includes risks for exposure to the CI virus, and if the vaccine is appropriate for their dog.6, 9
+Dogs that may benefit from canine influenza vaccination include those that receive the kennel cough (Bordetella/parainfluenza) vaccine, because the risk groups are similar.
+Dog owners should consult with their veterinarian to determine whether their dog's lifestyle includes risks for exposure to the CI virus, and if the vaccine is appropriate for their dog.

 Canine Influenza: Podcast by Dr. Cynda Crawford (AVMA)

 Key Facts about Canine Influenza (Centers for Disease Control and Prevention)